ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### March 2024
+Tuesday March 19th, 2024
+- Today, I had a very early morning meeting
+- Today, I biked into work
+- Today, I went to lunch with some co-workers

 Monday March 18th, 2024
 - Today, I biked to work
 - Today, I went to lunch with some co-workers